alex1632/citetex/README.md

 CiteTeX uses a subfolder of the sublime text cache folder.

 ## Known issues
-It may take while to index all entries and provide renderings for the popups when starting sublime text.
+It may take while to index all entries and provide renderings for the popups when Sublime Text is started.

 # Questions?
 Send me an e-mail: afk (at) daichronos (dot) net